 - The Farmer-Veteran Coalition: The Farmer Veteran Coalition cultivates a new generation of farmers and food leaders, and develops viable employment and meaningful careers through the collaboration of the farming and military communities.

 Career Development Resources

-- American Corporate Partners (ACP): American Corporate Partners is focused on helping returning veterans find their next careers through one-on-one mentoring, networking and online career advice.
+- American Corporate Partners (ACP): American Corporate Partners is focused on helping returning veterans find their next careers through one-on-one mentoring, networking, and online career advice.

 - C.O.D.E. – Call of Duty Endowment: The Call of Duty Endowment uses a performance-driven approach to fund organizations delivering the highest standards of quality and cost-efficient veteran job placement services.
-In addition to supporting its grantees, the Endowment is committed to highlighting high performance in the veteran employment space through its Seal of Distinction program, which provides both a $30,000 prize and national recognition to winners of the award.
+In addition to supporting its grantees, the Endowment is committed to highlighting high performance in the veteran employment space through its Seal of Distinction program.
+It provides both a $30,000 prize and national recognition to winners of the award.

-- Helmets to Hardhats: Helmets to Hardhats connects National Guard, Reserve, retired and transitioning active-duty military service members with skilled training and quality career opportunities in the construction industry.
+- Helmets to Hardhats: Helmets to Hardhats connects National Guard, Reserve, retired, and transitioning active-duty military service members with skilled training and quality career opportunities in the construction industry.
 The program is designed to help military service members successfully transition back into civilian life by offering them the means to secure a quality career in the construction industry.

 - Hire Heroes USA: Hire Heroes USA empowers U.S. military members, veterans and military spouses to succeed in the civilian workforce.
 Employment assistance is the #1 requested service from transitioning military members, and Hire Heroes USA provides that service to thousands each year.